isomerpages/cris-scri-symposium/pages/Nidhi Swarup.md

 <b>Founding Chair<br>
 	Alliance of Patients’ Organizations Singapore Ltd</b>

-<p>Ms. Nidhi Swarup M.Sc.
-Operations Research, M.Sc.
-Finance and Graduate Certificate in
+<p>Ms. Nidhi Swarup is a strong professional with two Masters Degrees in Operations Research, Finance and a Graduate Certificate in
 Professional Counselling.
 She has facilitated the formation of Support Groups in Thailand, Malaysia, Philippines, and India despite being diagnosed with multiple chronic conditions.</p>

-<p>An inspirational speaker at global conferences, Nidhi shares her journey from "illness to wellness".</p>
+<p>Ms Swarup is an inspirational speaker at global conferences - she shares her journey from "illness to wellness".</p>

 <p>CURRENT APPOINTMENTS<br>
 * WHO Patients for Patient Safety Network<br>